The cringey world of book promotion

 Photo above: My list on the new platform for books, Shepherd.com

-It is very difficult!
-His model is to have authors create lists of five books that are related to their own book and explain why.
-The list is titled with a “best” book motif, because “95% of book searches on Google include that phrase, and in user testing, we found that users think that way when looking for a book.”
+Launched in 2021 by Ben Fox and with a name intended to evoke “discovery, exploration, and gentle guidance,” this website resulted from dissatisfaction with the experience of finding books on Amazon and Goodreads.
+Shepherd.com has authors create lists of five books that are related to their own book and explain why.
+The list is titled with a “best” book motif, because Ben says “95% of book searches on Google include that phrase, and in user testing, we found that users think that way when looking for a book.”

 So my contribution is a list of “The best books for entering the world of imperial China.”
 Click here to see my five selections.